 In Reimagining the Middle Passage: Black Resistance in Literature, Television, and Song, Tara T. Green turns to twentieth- and recent twenty-first-century representations of the Middle Passage created by African-descended artists and writers.
 Examining how these writers and performers revised and reimagined the Middle Passage in their work, Green argues that they recognized it as a historical and geographical site of trauma as well as a symbol for a place of understanding and change.
 Their work represents the legacy African captives left for resisting “social death” (the idea that Black life does not matter), but it also highlights strong resistance to that social death (the idea that it does matter).

-Tara T. Green is Professor of African American and African Diaspora Studies at University of North Carolina Greensboro.
+Tara T. Green is Linda Arnold Carlisle Excellence Professor of Women's and Gender Studies and Professor of African American and African Diaspora Studies at the University of North Carolina at Greensboro.

 Part 1: In the Middle Passage